, reference stars should have the following characteristics:

 for the filter transmissions as a function of wavelength.)

 Photon statistics dominates the noise in the measured position of stars fainter than V ~ 13.0.
 To track fainter objects, the Fine Error Signal must be integrated for longer periods.
-Table 4.1
+Table 4.1, Default FESTIME as a Function of V Magnitude for F583W FGS1r: NEA as a Function of Magnitude and FESTIME

 lists the default FESTIMES for various target magnitudes.
 The default FESTIMES, determined from the Phase II target magnitude, are appropriate for most observations, and are set to ensure that photon noise, when converted into the Noise Equivalent Angle (NEA), does not exceed a predefined angular error threshold.
 The NEA is given by the relation